 Excellent Support Recognition: Many users have highlighted the outstanding support provided by Red Hat without specifying individual names or personally identifying information.
 They mention the support team's helpfulness and responsiveness via chat or email channels.

-Red Hat Enterprise Linux (RHEL) Review
+[...] uses Red Hat Enterprise Linux (RHEL) for tier 1 clinical applications.

-Red Hat Enterprise Linux (RHEL) Review
+Red Hat Enterprise Linux (RHEL) is less expensive than IBM AIX that it replaced.

 We use close to 100 Red Hat Enterprise Linux (RHEL) servers in our Org and are primarily used make certain product deployment and configuration easier.
 For example, we have observed the PostgreSQL database performance on Red Hat Enterprise Linux (RHEL)is a lot better than other operating systems.
 Also the in-built volume manager and ext file system are easy to configure and setup.
 This is just one example, but in certain deployments, this is the best platform.